SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-23-pessimism-and-optimism.md

 Last week there was a sobering update on both the total deaths by political affiliation in the US, as well as trailing 30 day death rates:
-- The first plot shows cumulative death rates per 100,000, binned by county % of votes for Trump.
+- The first plot shows cumulative death rates per 100,000, stratified by county % of votes for Trump.
   - There was an initial blue wave in early 2020, as the coastal Democratic cities were hit.
 They have more contact with the outside world than the decidedly insular,